-Resident shall maintain, throughout the duration of this Resident Agreement, a valid graduate medical training license from the Pennsylvania State Board of Medicine or the Pennsylvania State Board of Osteopathic Medicine.
-Resident shall apply for the Pennsylvania graduate medical training license prior to the appointment date of training at Hershey Medical Center.
-Resident is not permitted to begin training at Hershey Medical Center until a Pennsylvania graduate medical training license has been issued.
+Resident shall maintain, throughout the Resident Agreement Period and any subsequent renewal(s), a valid graduate medical training license from the Pennsylvania State Board of Medicine or the Pennsylvania State Board of Osteopathic Medicine.
+Resident is not permitted to begin training at Hospital until issued a Pennsylvania graduate medical training license.

-Resident agrees to provide Hershey Medical Center with immediate written notification of any action which is taken, or which is contemplated to be taken against the license issued by the Commonwealth of Pennsylvania, including but not limited to, disciplinary action such as suspension, revocation, limitation or other restrictions.
+Resident agrees to provide Hospital with immediate written notification of any action which is taken or which is contemplated to be taken against the license issued by the Commonwealth of Pennsylvania, including but not limited to, disciplinary action such as suspension, revocation, limitation or other restrictions.

 - Reporting to Program

-Resident shall be physically present and able to perform the duties associated with their position in the Residency Program on the first day of the Resident Agreement period, as identified in this Agreement.
-All documents required for participation in the Residency Program shall be completed and submitted prior to the first day of the Agreement period.
-Resident understands and agrees that this Agreement will be unenforceable if Resident is ineligible or unable to be physically present and perform the duties associated with their position in the Residency Program as of the first day of the Resident Agreement period for any reason.
+Resident shall be physically present and able to perform the duties associated with their position in the Residency Program on the first day of the Resident Agreement Period.
+All documents required for participation in the Residency Program, as outlined and specified in the Onboarding checklist of the New Innovations System, shall be completed and submitted prior to the first day of the Resident Agreement Period.
+Resident understands and agrees that this Agreement will be unenforceable if Resident is ineligible or unable to be physically present and perform the duties associated with their position in the Residency Program as of the first day of the Resident Agreement Period for any reason.